Safe Haven Metal #1 Trusted Gold IRA Provider

 The U.S. Mint at West Point has produced since 1986 the American Eagle Silver Proof Coins.
 A must have for collectors, over the counterpart versions American Eagle Silver Bullion Coins.
 These popular silver proofs were updated in 2021.
 Now with a refreshed obverse and a completely redesigned reverse to mark the 35th anniversary of the American Eagle Coin Program.

-Like its bullion counterpart, the obverse of the American Eagle Silver Proof Coin features sculptor Adolph A. Weinman’s full-length figure of Liberty in full stride, enveloped in folds of the flag, with her right hand extended and branches of laurel and oak in her left.
+Like its bullion counterpart, the obverse of the American Silver Eagle Proof Coin features sculptor Adolph A. Weinman’s full-length figure of Liberty in full stride, enveloped in folds of the flag, with her right hand extended and branches of laurel and oak in her left.
 Using technological advancements in the design and minting process, the coin encompasses some of Weinman’s original details, which renders a closer reflection of his original vision, including the addition of his traditional artist mark.
 Inscriptions are “LIBERTY,” “2023,” and “IN GOD WE TRUST.”

 Note the artists’ initials highlighted on the image below.